DaveBrig/Transfer_Learning_Seismic_Attributes/README.md

 ![Location](images/Location_map.png)

 The interface at the Top of Thylacine surface causes a strong impedance contrast and is clearly discernible in seismic imagery.
-To generate a textural representation of the shore-face sandstones known to be present beneath this surface, the Incoherence attribute was calculated.
+To generate a textural representation of the shore-face sandstones known to be present beneath this surface, the Incoherence attribute was calculated within a search window of 50 millisenconds beneath the Top of Thylacine horizon.
 This attribute is ideal for visualising changes in texture caused by differing facies or the presence of faults.
 The Incoherence attribute is derived by quantifying the difference between neighbouring traces (DUG Insight User Manual, n.d.).
-Similar traces have a values of or near zero and high values represent traces that are dissimilar.
+Similar traces have values near to zero while high values represent traces that are dissimilar.
 The attribute can therefore highlight boundaries between different rock types and/or faults.
 In the cross-section shown below the consistently high amplitude reflections beneath the Top of the Thylacine surface (labelled 'Top Porosity') indicates a contiguous sand body.
-However, to the left of the section, this character gives way to lower amplitude and inconsistent reflections which probably represent a change to marine mudstone deposited on the paleo continental slope, out-board of the marine shelf.
+However, to the left of the section, this character gives way to lower amplitude and inconsistent reflections which probably represent a change to marine mudstone on the paleo continental slope deposited out-board of the sand dominated marine shelf.

 ![Section](images/Geograph.png)